Building surveyors' registration overview

 - Building surveying practitioner level 1 – no limit to type of work that may be carried out.

-- Building surveying practitioner level 2 – limited to certifying compliance of buildings with a maximum floor area of 2,000m2 and not more than three storeys.
+- Building surveying practitioner level 2 – limited to certifying compliance of Class 1 or Class 10 buildings and Class 2 to Class 9 buildings with a maximum floor area of 2,000m2 and not more than three storeys.

-- Building surveying practitioner technician – limited to certifying compliance of buildings with a maximum floor area of 500m2 and not more than two storeys.
+- Building surveying practitioner technician – limited to certifying compliance of Class 1 or Class 10 buildings and Class 2 to Class 9 buildings with a maximum floor area of 500m2 and not more than two storeys.

 It is important to note that registration as a building surveying practitioner does not allow you to contract directly with clients to perform building surveying services.
 Individual building surveyors who wish to provide private certification services to the public must be registered as a building surveying contractor level 1 or level 2.
 Partnerships and companies may also be registered if at least one nominated supervisor is a registered building surveying practitioner.